CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 The Law of Accelerating Returns and S-curves can be applied to any segment as a method of understanding if that segment will undergo exponential growth.

 You must be careful to not over-apply the Law of Accelerating Returns.
 My first model of global energy production had wind generating 2.7 exa watt-hours in 2100.
 This is obviously unreasonable.
 There are limits to growth.
 These limits must be understood when modelling anything into the future.
 For mostly finite markets, eg. EVs, S-curves can help in the short term.
 For infinite markets, eg. energy, you simply must acquire a fundamental understanding of the technology.
+Basically, just don't be stupid.
+Could replace this paragraph with that.
+Don't be stupid!

 The only method I've found for predicting which companies will be the winners in a segment is to extrapolate the future progress of current companies.
 I have made models of Tesla, SpaceX, RocketLab, and NVIDIA.
 As opposed to industries, these models require much more thought and effort.
 I do not have much wisdom to share on this topic right now.
 This is much more difficult than predicting industries, there is a reason Kurzweil predicted industries and not companies.
-In the future, I will write a post about how I created these models.

 I am making many predictions now so that in 10 years I will understand if I was correct or not.
 This is the purpose of this blog.